What does self-organization mean

 2. defining performance

-The features that help us survive tend to be retained
+The characteristics that help us survive tend to be retained

 Managers and leaders send signals about which features should be retained

-What signals does your organization send about the relative importance of short-term and long-term performance?
+What signals does your organization send about the relative importance of short- and long-term performance?

 What signals are sent when

 - Trainings are offered